Moses Finley

-Early life
+Personal life

 Finley was born in 1912 in New York City to Nathan Finkelstein and Anna Katzenellenbogen.
 About 1946, he adopted the surname Finley.
 He was educated at Syracuse University, where, aged fifteen, he graduated magna cum laude in psychology, and at Columbia University.
 Although his M.A. was in public law, most of his published work concerned ancient history, especially the social and economic aspects of the classical world.